gleesonm1/chemMap/README.md

 5. Extract a transect from a chemical map.
 6. Separate crystals into subpopulations based on their size (cluster analysis must be performed first).

+2 examples are currently provided in this repository.
+One focuses on a lava sample from Floreana in the southern Galapagos and, using raw count data, we identify different olivine populations (based on size) and calculate their forsterite content.
+The second provides quantitative map data from a gabbroic xenolith collected from Hualali volcano, Hawaii.
+Using this we can identify crystal populations based on composition and extract a quantitative chemical transect across a crystal.